 The Kennebec Highlands remains the largest contiguous block of conserved land in central Maine, and one of the few potential landscape-scale conservation projects in this part of the state.
 At present, the Highlands is part of 15,000 acres of relatively undeveloped forest and wetland habitat.
 It is the only forest block of its size, quality, elevation, and bedrock diversity in the central part of the state, proximate to population centers, and having substantial portions already preserved.
 All of these features are critical to the water quality of the Belgrade Lakes Watershed.

-Our long-term goal to preserve 11,000 acres in the Kennebec Highlands is based on the minimum habitat requirements for numerous wildlife species including interior nesting birds, raptors such as owls, and wide-ranging species such as bear, bobcat, moose, lynx, and otter.
+Our long-term goal to preserve 11,000 acres in the Kennebec Highlands is based on the minimum habitat requirements for numerous wildlife species including interior nesting birds, raptors, and wide-ranging species including bear, bobcat, moose, lynx, and otter.

 During the last decade, hiking and multi-use trails have been developed in the Highlands, including: